mpeters2/PsychoJL.jl/docs/src/index.md

 	return answer
 end
 ```
-But, is even better, because it explicitely states the parameter's type:
+But, this is even better, because it explicitely states the parameter's type:

 ```julia
 function fancyMath(myArray::Vector{Float64})